qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Today, there are several ways to use Python in QGIS Desktop, they are covered in the following sections:

-* automatically run Python code when QGIS starts
+* Issue commands in the Python console within QGIS
-* issue commands in Python console within QGIS
+* Create and use plugins
-* create and use plugins in Python
+* Automatically run Python code when QGIS starts
-* create custom applications based on the QGIS API
+* Create custom applications based on the QGIS API

-Python bindings are also available for QGIS Server, including Python plugins (see :ref:server_plugins) and Python bindings that can be used to embed QGIS Server into a Python application.
+Python bindings are also available for QGIS Server, including Python plugins (see :ref:`Server Python Plugins <server_plugins>`) and Python bindings that can be used to embed QGIS Server into a Python application.